jucardwell/geog215/other_pages/project_assignment.md

 -   Create at least two different maps (which must be in interactive mode)
 -   Execute spatial clustering analysis (this should be Moran’s I and LISA)
--   Develop one research question, with appropriate table(s), graphic(s), or statistical test results to answer it
+-   Develop one research question, with appropriate table(s), graphic(s), or statistical test results to analyze it

 ------------------------------------------------------------------------